 - POTASSIUM: regulates your heart and blood pressure, helps balance electrolytes, aids in transmitting nerve impulses, contributes to bone health and it’s necessary for muscle contraction;

 - MAGNESIUM: important to the production of DNA and RNA, contributes to nerve and muscle function, helps maintain heart rhythm, helps regulate blood glucose levels and enhances your immune system;

 - CALCIUM: key component of bones and teeth, important to the movement of nerve impulses and muscle movement, contributes to blood clotting;

 - PHOSPHATE: strengthens bones and teeth, helps cells produce the energy needed for tissue growth and repair;

 - BICARBONATE: helps your body maintain a healthy pH and regulates heart function.

-Once you start training with us, you will have all directions to well hydrate yourself.
-Being in a tropical country and taking part in our Muay Thai training sessions, Boxing training sessions or, most important, if you take part in our Weight Loss Training Program is probably an experience you never had before and we will teach you how to face this high impact experience with the best results!
+Once you start training with us, you will have all directions to hydrate yourself well.
+Being in a tropical country and taking part in our Muay Thai training sessions, Boxing training sessions or, most important, if you take part in our Weight Loss Training Program is probably an experience you never had before, and we will teach you how to face this high impact experience with the best results!